giellalt/giellalt.github.io/infra/GutUsageExamples.md

 gut pull -r .
 ```

-# Task 4: See the status of multiple repos
+## Task 4: See status of many repos

 To see the status of all Sámi languages, do as follows: